yotamstern/TicTacToeMultiplayer/README.md

 Decode and Split Data: The received data is decoded from bytes and then split into a list using '-'

-Process Data: Individual components (x, y, yourturn, and playing) are extracted and used to update the game state:
+Process Data: Individual components (x, y, yourturn, and playing) are extracted and are used to update the game:
-The grid object is updated with the opponent's move at the specified coordinates (grid.set_cell_value(x, y, 'X')).
+The grid is updated with the opponent's move at the specified coordinates (grid.set_cell_value(x, y, 'X')).
 This happens only if that square on the grid is empty

 The turn variable is set to True if it's the client's turn based on the yourturn flag.